thewickedkarma/blackeye-im/README.md

 # blackeye-im
-This is an improved version of blackeye with 38 templates and improved ngrok support which was not working in the previous blackeye version.
+This is an improved version of blackeye with improved ngrok support.total of 40 templates and upgraded phising pages.

 Installation:

 ```
 cd blackeye-im
 chmod +x ./blackeye.sh
 ```
 Usage: